Jellby/Pegamoid/README.md

 "About" dialog, check if the "Qt API" line says "with QtOpenGL").
 To disable QtOpenGL detection, define the environment variable ``PEGAMOID_NO_QGL=1``.

+Another reported issue is that the orbital/density isosurfaces completely disappear, while the "molecule" (nuclei and bonds) are normally displayed.
+This is probably a driver problem.
+As a workaround, defining the environment variable ``PEGAMOID_DISABLE_OPACITY=1`` will completely disable the opacity slider and hopefully allow the isosurfaces to be shown.
+However, the rendering of textures with transparency may be affected by artifacts.

 Issues with the "Transform" and "Texture" windows not appearing have also been reported in some PyQt 4 versions.
 It is unclear at the moment what is the reason for this.